You are here

 - Select on Network option.

-- If your system connects to PittNet with an Ethernet cable, click once on the Ethernet choice in the list of network interfaces along the left side of the Network window.
+- If your system connects using an Ethernet cable, click Ethernet in the list along the left side of the Network window.
 If the system is connecting to Wireless-PittNet, click once on the Wi-Fi selection.

 - Click the Advanced button.
 A tabbed presentation of network adapter settings should appear with TCP/IP prominent.
 If it is not, click once on the TCP/IP icon that runs along the top of the section.